 Module makers and OEMs

-Module makers and OEMs can use an eSIM solution to offer built-in cellular capabilities within their products.
+Module makers and OEMs can use an eSIM technology to offer built-in cellular capabilities within their products.
 As a result, out of the box cellular service can be natively available to a device owner.
 It also enables the ongoing remote management of cellular network SIM profiles. eSIM or iSIM gives them the capability to not only reduce the number of components but also the integration effort.
 Additionally it allows them to more easily realize products that is suited for global distribution.

 Streamlining modules and devices for a truly diverse range of cellular IoT scenarios, without adding extra cost, is key.
 It additionally ensures choice of deployment options and ecosystem architectures that can flex as the usage evolves.